 What is String Gauge?

-Guitar strings obviously have a very thin diameter, so require a digestible measurement for the regular player to understand what they’re buying.
+Guitar strings are very thin in diameter, so require a digestible measurement for the regular player to understand what they’re looking at.
 The smaller the number, the thinner the string.
 The higher the number, the thicker it is.

 For example, a .008 string is extremely light and would generally be used for the thinnest string on an electric guitar.
 A .056 is very thick and would be the thickest on a six-string.